It didn’t take long to find those behind the theft. They had a plan, or more accurately, half a plan.

 “Plucked” also follows an international band of law enforcement authorities as they fight against the clock and try to save a multimillion-dollar violin that is unlike any musical instrument in the world.

-“Plucked” receives its world premiere at the 2019 Tribeca Film Festival in New York on April 28th at 3:15 pm, with additional screenings through the week of May 5th.
+“Plucked” received its world premiere at the 2019 Tribeca Film Festival in New York.